Managing Inconsistent Energy When You're Neurodivergent

 Takeaway

-Navigating inconsistent energy when you’re neurodivergent requires a mindset shift.
-It means letting go of the artificial construct of consistency imposed by capitalism.
-Embracing your natural ebb and flow is liberating.
+Navigating inconsistent energy when you’re neurodivergent requires letting go of the artificial construct of consistency imposed by capitalism, and embracing your natural ebb and flow.

-Using pacing strategies, such as the traffic light system, provides a practical and flexible approach to managing energy levels.
+Using pacing strategies and gamifying life provide fun, practical and flexible approaches to managing energy levels.
 Which in turn can help prevent overwhelm and neurodivergent burnout.